jeff4/bionotes.github.io/_other/eigen.md

 * 6/04 - completed Section 5A, including multiplication of polynomial function of operators.
 Properties: (a) homomorphism property and (b) associative property.
 * 6/05 - Went back to review Chapter 4: Polynomials
 * 6/10 - Completed all of Polynomials, (including careful study of fundamentals of division operations for **R<sup>1</sup>**).
 Back to Chapter 5, Section 5B, minimal polynomial.
-* 6/16 - Interesting.
+* 6/12 - Interesting.
 Treatment of monic polynomials and minimal polynomials are moved in Chapter 8 (Axler 3e) to Chapter 5 (Axler 4e).
+* 6/17 - In trying to understand Proof for 5.22, decided to watch this [video](https://www.youtube.com/watch?v=FecegfvA-Pg&t=115s) on minimal polynomials.